Is your older dog not eating as much as he used to? If so, it’s natural to worry – but not always necessary.

 Appetite is one of those things which can fluctuate on a fairly regular basis.

 Dogs eat less when they’re in pain, stressed or anxious, when it’s hot, when they’re not getting much exercise and so on.
+Unfortunately, with arthritic joints, pain is a common symptom which an older dog can experience.

 Eating less, or more, from time to time doesn’t necessarily mean there’s a problem.